evanx/mpush-redis/README.md

 An optional `serviceNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.

+This can be complemented with an optional `serviceRedis` URL, for the related keys.
+Otherwise they are stored in the default Redis database, i.e. the same instance as the target `:in` and `:out` queues.

 #### Registration and renewal

 At startup, the service will perform the following Redis commands to "register" itself: